discontinuedlabs/citeease/README.md

 ## 🚀 Getting Started

+### Prerequisites

--   **Node.js:** You'll need Node.js (version 14 or later) installed on your system.
-You can download it from the official website: [https://nodejs.org/en](https://nodejs.org/en).
+-   **Docker:** Ensure Docker is installed on your system.
+You can download it from the official website: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).

+### Building and Running the Application

 1. **Clone the Repository:**